Have you ever felt like you would never, ever, ever succeed?

 You feel that you’ve somehow become part of the world of small business failure.

 You didn’t do well way back in school, and now things are coming full circle.
 Everything that you’ve done for your business is going wrong.

 You’re afraid to look at your family and friends in the eye, and admit that you’re a loser.

 When people think of entrepreneurs, business owners and the like, they instinctively think of people driving a BMW, living in a cozy mansion with a perfect family and a couple of German Shepherd Dogs.

-Then they look at you, and all they see is a failure.
+Then they look at you, and all they see is a business failure.
 How do you get back up after that?